ballerkobe808/invest/README.md

-# General Investment Strategy and Processes for Turnkeys
+# General Investment Strategy and Processes

 ---

+PROCESSES - As much as possible build processes to free up mental space.

 ## Research more List